-ANZIC IODP Legacy Analytical Funding (AILAF) NOW OPEN
+ANZIC IODP Legacy Analytical Funding (AILAF)

 This successful program has supported many legacy grant projects centred on the analysis of previously collected DSDP/ODP/IODP samples and has facilitated the rapid production of high-quality publications, conference presentations and/or outreach activities.